Food Contact Materials Testing

 - The equipment used to store, cook and eat food

-They are all food contact materials (FCM) and they all require testing to ensure they are safe to use.
+They are all food contact materials (FCM) and must demonstrate compliance with local requirements to ensure they are safe to use.

 FCM must not change the food and drink they are in contact with or endanger human health.
 Globally, different markets maintain their own FCM regulations to prevent products being placed on the market which alter our food or drink, bring about a deterioration in its organoleptic characteristics, or release hazardous substances.